CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - All menus (including HUD) exept game over are not currently functional at all
 - The inventory system is not currently functional at all
 -   Link can not use any items
--   Picking up items does nothing (collision response is incomplete)
+-   All items do nothing
 - Blade trap does nothing
 - Dodongo takes damage from sword and player, does not eat bombs
 - Closed doors which open based on triggers (as opposed to locked doors) can never be opened